glibsonoran/Plush-for-ComfyUI/README.md

    *  If you need to make a new environment variable, see the following instructions on how to create it and set its value to your API key:

-##  Use Environment Variables in place of your API key
+##  How to Setup Your Environment Variables

 An environment variable is a variable that is set on your operating system, rather than within your application.
 It consists of a name and value.
 For a paid ChatGPT key you can set the name of the variable to: `OAI_KEY` or `OPENAI_API_KEY`.
 If you're using an Open-source product that requires or can use a key (most do not), use the environment variable: `LLM_KEY`.
 The example below only refers to 'OAI_KEY' but you can substitute the environment variable name that applies to you per the instructions above.